RobertKashyap/prajna/README.md

 # prajna
-Proactive Review and Analysis for Guiding Next-gen ssessments
+Proactive Review and Analysis for Guiding Next-gen Assessments